Cereus Cactus

 Cereus mirabella* | Brazil |

-*The species Mirabella Cereus is considered a subgenus, C. subg.
-Mirabella by some scientists.
+*Cereus mirabella is considered a subgenus, C. subg.
+Mirabella by some scientists

 This genus stands out for its nocturnal blooms and unique flowering patterns.
 Its aesthetic value makes the members of this group ecologically and ornamentally significant.